srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 1. Three pods will be deployed in our cluster
 2. The Nginx hello image echoes back the name and IP address of the pod

+We also create a k8s service of type LoadBalancer selecting the pods with the label `app: nginxhello` and exposing the service on port 80:

 ```yaml title="Service: exposing our nginxhello application"
 apiVersion: v1